jadeezomg/community-plugins/tailscale/README.md

 `sudo tailscale set --operator=$USER` — without it `tailscale up` / `down` are root-only and the toggle fails.

+The peer actions shell out to three more commands, each only when you use it:
+`ssh` and `ping` run in a terminal, and `xdg-open` opens the admin console in your browser.
+Everything else works without them.

 Interface traffic rates need plugin API 16 (`noctalia.systemStats()`).
 Enable **Settings → Services → System monitor**, then turn on **Show Traffic** in the widget settings; the first `tailscale*` interface is used.
 On vertical bars, rates